RFLXN/RFLXN/README.md

 # RFLXN
-"RFLXN" from shorten word of "reflexion"
+"RFLXN" is shorten word of "reflexion"

 ## Stacks
 Mainly Develop with